 For distance learners, using e-books is often the most convenient way to access books in our collection.
 Use the Discovery Search to find e-books or visit the E-Book Resources page to browse our e-book collections.

 The IUP Libraries print book collection is also accessible to distance learners in several ways.
-Distance Learners may use any library location, request delivery of books from other locations, and apply for residential delivery.
+Distance Learners may use the library at any IUP campus or center, request delivery of books from other locations, and apply for residential delivery.
 To learn more about requesting books from other locations and delivery options, visit Interlibrary Loan.

 Expand your search to a subject-specific article database.
 Use the Library Databases page to find the best databases for your research area.